"Whitey" Bulger sentencing is a final chapter in the life of a notorious criminal

 Bill O’Brien said he was born four days after his father, William O’Brien, was gunned down in a drive-by shooting on Boston’s Morrissey Boulevard.
 His mother could not attend the funeral.
 According to trial testimony, Bulger was in one of the cars in the drive-by shooting.

-Sean McGonagle, the 49-year-old son of Paul McGonagle, who was killed in 1974, called Bulger "Satan."
+Sean McGonagle, the 49-year-old son of Paul McGonagle, who was killed in 1974, called the architect of the long reign of terror on the streets of Boston “Satan.”
 The electric chair, he said, would be too good for him.

 “In ’75 you stooped to an all-time low when you called my house and said, ‘Your father is not coming home for Christmas,’” McGonagle said.
 He recalled that when he asked the caller who was on the phone, Bulger responded: “This is Santa Claus.”